kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/Security/Index.rst

 installations where non trusted customers on the same database:

-If you do have more than one customer which are allowed to access the same piwikdatabase, than this could be a great security problem.
-This could occur, if you give your customers admin rights in TYPO3 and use only one Piwik.
+If you do have more than one customer which are allowed to access the same Matomo database, than this could be a great security problem.
+This could occur, if you give your customers admin rights in TYPO3 and use only one Matomo.

-Solution: use a different Piwik database for all your customers.
+Solution: use a different Matomo database for all your customers.